 Intelligent query processing in SQL databases

-The Intelligent query processing feature family includes features with broad impact that improve the performance of existing workloads with minimal implementation effort.
+The intelligent query processing (QP) feature family includes features with broad impact that improve the performance of existing workloads with minimal implementation effort.

 Batch mode adaptive joins